elliotthilaire/twomushrooms.com/README.md

 # README.md

-This is the code behind http://photography.elliotthilaire.net
+This is the code behind http://twomushrooms.com, a showcase of photos taken .

 ## Requirements